Closing youth festival in Portugal, pope shares 'old man's' dream of peace

 He asked them to think of the young people who could not come to the event because of the world's many armed conflicts and wars, adding: "In thinking of this continent, I feel great sorrow for beloved Ukraine, which continues to suffer greatly".

-Francis, who was returning to Rome on Sunday evening after an event to thank volunteers at the World Youth Day festival, met a delegation of 15 young people from Ukraine during his trip.
+Francis, who returned to Rome on Sunday evening after an event to thank and pray with 25,000 volunteers at the World Youth Day festival, met a delegation of 15 young people from Ukraine during his trip.

+In his speech to volunteers, Francis referred to the Portuguese seaside town of Nazare, which has some of the biggest waves in the world, and described them as "surfers of love".

+The TAP airline plane carrying the pontiff, his entourage and reporters took off from Lisbon's Figo Maduro military air base shortly after 6:20 p.m.
+(1720 GMT).
+Bishops and Portuguese leaders lined up to say farewell to Francis before he boarded the plane.

 Sunday's Mass was concelebrated by 700 bishops and 10,000 priests, who distributed communion to the huge crowd.